 Master’s students are permitted to go on exchange for one semester.
 Students may go on exchange as early as their second semester but may earn no more than 30 credits at another university.
 The dissertation cannot be substituted.

 The Master of Arts in Gender Studies leads to a number of opportunities both in Switzerland and abroad in:

-A Bachelor in Social Sciences or a Bachelor upon approval by the scientific committee, or an equivalent degree in another field, upon completion of 30-60 credits of supplementary courses.
+A Bachelor in Social Sciences or a Bachelor upon approval by the scientific committee, or an equivalent degree in another field, upon completion of a complementary programme designed by the scientific committee.

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.